 Many soccer players often don’t realize the overpronation as they become used to it.
 But this problem will impact their ability to play at a top-level in the long run, not to mention the injuries that can be caused by it as mentioned above.

-Insoles for soccer cleats come with arch support design that helps to limit the pronation.
+Insoles for soccer cleats come with an arch support design that helps to limit the pronation.
 This means that your foot stays closer to its natural position, which decreases the risk of any foot-related medical issues.
 By using soccer cleat insoles, you will give your arches enough support to avoid this problem.

 - Your Cleats Will Fit You Better

 When you use insoles in your soccer cleats, it’s possible to make them more adequate for the size of your foot.
 If the inside of your shoe feels loose while moving, you can get yourself a thicker insole.
 If it’s a bit tight you can buy a thinner one.
-If the generic insole that comes with your cleat feels just right, you can always buy insole that has the same thickness.
+If the generic insole that comes with your cleat feels just right, you can always buy an insole that has the same thickness.
 The difference is that the generic insole provides less support for your foot.
-The better fit will also give you more confidence when you move, which can also decrease the risk of injuries.
+A better fit will also give you more confidence when you move, which can also decrease the risk of injuries.

 Insoles can even prolong the life of your cleats, as you don’t have to buy a new pair if the cleats get thinned out or stretched out after extensive use.
 By using a proper pair of insoles you can adjust your fit to your existing shoes without having to buy new ones.